 Infill drilling comprising a 200 foot drill spacing program was completed in 2Q21 in an effort to bring the Stockpile resource to an eventual Indicated status.
-Full results for this drill program will be available in 4Q21.
+Full results for this drill program are expected to be available in 4Q21.

 Preliminary Economic Assessment (PEA)